mikolalysenko/cs558-technology/lecture-1-node.md

   console.log("key:", name, ", value:", obj[name])
 }
 ```

+In this way it is very easy to reflect into an object at run time, or to use an object as a container.

+One very useful pair of functions in JavaScript are the JSON.stringify and JSON.parse methods.
+These pair of functions let you serialize and deserialize JavaScript objects providing that they contain no cyclic references.

 ### Arrays
 Arrays are implemented as a special kind of object in JavaScript.
 To declare an array, you use square brackets: